random-bits-studio/use-siwe/README.md

 # Use SIWE

-Use-siwe is a library that provides a react hook and a set API endpoints that make it dead simple to add Sign-In with Ethereum functionality to your react application.
+Use-siwe is a library that provides react hooks and API endpoints that make it dead simple to add Sign-In with Ethereum functionality to your react application.

 ### Works with RainbowKit

-The easiest way to use this library is with Rainbowkit!
+The easiest way to use this library is with RainbowKit!
 Check out the RainbowKit authentication adapter for use-siwe here: https://github.com/random-bits-studio/rainbowkit-use-siwe-auth